 Patients treated with PCI had a higher risk for major adverse cardiac and cerebrovascular events in cohorts with ejection fraction (EF) 35% to 49% (P <.001) and <35% (P <.001).
 Both EF cohorts had an increased risk for death when treated with PCI.

-Patients with EF <35% had an increased rate of myocardial infarction when treated with PCI compared with CABG.
+Patients with EF <35% had an increased rate of myocardial infarction when treated with PCI vs CABG.
 Patients in both EF cohorts had increased rates of repeat revascularization with PCI compared with those in the CABG group.

 The rate of stroke did not differ for patients treated with PCI compared with those treated with CABG.